Private convertible tour through Lisbon

 Stop 1

-Visit the most important and oldest Catholic cathedral in Lisbon.
-Its construction began in 1147, when it was previously the mosque of the city, which was controlled by the Moors.
+Visit Lisbon's most important and oldest Catholic cathedral.
+Construction began in 1147 on the site of the city's former mosque, which was controlled by the Moors.
 In addition to Sé de Lisboa, you can also visit the Church of Santo António and ask for luck in love.

 2